 Most are very familiar with software applications, especially the plethora of

 apps available for mobile devices.
 Applications are ready to provide value almost instantly after installation.
 Think of something like a mapping application with navigation capability.
 You install the app, turn on location services, enter an address and you are on the way in less than five minutes.
 Conversely, platforms are tools for application developers.
 Platforms do almost nothing for end users after installation.
-Application developers must first configure and build applications using the platform before end users begin to see value.
+Application developers must first configure and build applications using the platform before end users begin to recognize value.

 Developers have been using platforms for decades.
 There are some classes of applications that require core services that are complex to develop but universally useful.
 In those cases, it makes sense for a group of experienced system developers to build a platform for use by the larger application developer community.
 Many developers lack the skills to do it on their own.
 Some of the first and most successful examples are relational database management systems (RDBMS).
 These systems include IBM DB2, Oracle, and Microsoft SQL Server.